mohamedsaif/IntelligentExperiences.OnContainers/src/services/CognitiveOrchestrator/README.md

 >NOTE: To use AKS Virtual Nodes, you need first to enable it on your AKS cluster.
 Check out the [documentation here using Azure CLI](https://docs.microsoft.com/en-us/azure/aks/virtual-nodes-cli)

+One you are satisfied with the generated deployment file, copy the file to the deployment folder.
+This is to allow Azure DevOps to copy it out so it can be used in the release pipeline.

 #### Sample Deployment File

 Note that all caps values are to be replace with values related to your deployment.